albarji/mixture-of-diffusers/README.md

   </tr>
 </table>

-The method proposed here strives to proved a better tool for image composition by using several diffusion processes in parallel, each configured with a specific prompt and settings, and focused on a particular region of the image.
+The method proposed here strives to provide a better tool for image composition by using several diffusion processes in parallel, each configured with a specific prompt and settings, and focused on a particular region of the image.
 For example, the following are three outputs from this method, using the following prompts from left to right:

 * "**A charming house in the countryside, by jakub rozalski, sunset lighting**, elegant, highly detailed, smooth, sharp focus, artstation, stunning masterpiece"
 * "**A dirt road in the countryside crossing pastures, by jakub rozalski, sunset lighting**, elegant, highly detailed, smooth, sharp focus, artstation, stunning masterpiece"